Manas120104/legal-contract-risk-detector/README.md

 ## 🎯 Overview

-The **Legal Contract Risk Detector** is a state-of-the-art machine learning system designed to automatically identify, classify, and assess risks within legal contracts.
-By combining the power of transformer-based language models, density-based clustering, and bio-inspired optimization, this system provides robust and accurate risk detection capabilities.
+The **Legal Contract Risk Detector** is a state-of-the-art hybrid AI model designed to automatically identify, classify, and assess risks within legal contracts.
+By combining the power of transformer-based language models, density-based hierarchical clustering, and bio-inspired optimization, this system provides robust and accurate risk detection capabilities.

 ### Why This Matters